Published on May 3rd, 2016 | by Ruben0

 In Sanlúcar de Barrameda, the venencia is called caña (cane) and is usually carved out of reed, in one piece.
-It is usually smaller and more narrow than those in Jerez (piercing even better through the flor), but it’s less flexible so more difficult to handle.
+It is usually smaller and more narrow than those in Jerez, piercing even better through the flor.
+On the other hand it’s less flexible so more difficult to handle.
 The difference can be seen in the video below (around 1:00).

 Whatever the type, handling a venencia is really difficult.
 A true venenciador works his tool almost effortlessly, with precision and showing an impressive flamboyance.
 In a way it’s comparable to the movements of a Flamenco dancer or a torero.
 You need to thrust the venencia into the bunghole of the cask with a quick motion, in order to leave the layer of flor intact.
 The wine is then poured from a great height, which aerates the wine in the process.
 Filling a glass without spilling a drop takes years of practice.